“Geeeeez, MOM. What is YOUR problem?”

 “Welllllllllllllllll, okaaaay then, Mom,” she sarcastically shot back.

 I don’t remember whether the screeching sound of her eyeballs rolling inside her head was louder than the roll of my own.
+The disrespect was clear.

 It’s hard being a mom in today’s world.
 We feel like we’re constantly under a microscope and like we rarely are doing anything right.
 All that scrutiny can make us pretty insecure.
 Then add in the snark and back talk of teens, and trying not to take it all personally was a challenge.

-It wasn’t until I read the book, The Four Agreements, by Don Miguel Ruiz that I began to realize the extent of the psychological harm I was doing to myself by taking all the things my teens said to me so personally.
+It wasn’t until I read the book, The Four Agreements, by Don Miguel Ruiz, that I began to realize the extent of the psychological harm I was doing to myself by taking all the things my teens said to me so personally.
 And not only was it harming me, but it was having a negative ripple effect on my whole family.

-One of the four agreements in the book says we must master not taking things personally to have a more joy-filled and peaceful life.
 I knew I had to get a grip on my tendency to let my teens’ bad attitudes hurt my heart (and my mama self-esteem).
 Once I did, it caused a major shift in how I parented going forward.
-Recognizing my kid’s rude and obnoxious (but typically teen) behaviors had nothing to do with me and everything to do with them became an IV drip for my soul and my sanity.

-The first step for me was realizing that I was not alone in these feelings.
 It can be easy to look around or scroll social media and think we’re the only one with teens who can be mean and ugly.
-It’s easy to think their behavior is a reflection on us, instead of realizing this is just how teens operate to some extent.
+It’s easy to think their behavior is a reflection on us, instead of realizing this is how teens operate to some extent.
+They are going through extreme emotional changes, and we’re often where they try things out.

 If you’re anything like me, here’s the pattern: when they make good choices, treat us well, follow the rules, or even do well in school we take the positive experiences as personal confirmation that we are doing things right.
 An A+ on our mom report card.

-But, when our kids act out or disrespect us, we often perceive the negative behavior as a reflection of our ability to teach them right from wrong.
-This unleashes all kinds of harsh feelings like shame, anger, despair, embarrassment—all of which become a cascade of big fat Fs on that same mom report card.
+This unleashes all kinds of harsh feelings like shame, anger, despair, and embarrassment—all of which become a cascade of big fat Fs on that same mom report card.

-The problem with climbing on this emotional see-saw is that it becomes exhausting work riding the constant up and down of our adolescents’ moods.
-And it impacts our ability to parent effectively.
 This is a tough stage in life, and our teens are acting out in an attempt to exert their own independence.
-It’s what they should be doing (within reason), and it makes sense they don’t always appreciate it when we pump the brakes as they want to speed up into adulthood.
-There is just going to be a natural push and pull between us and them right now.
+It’s what young people should be doing (within reason), and it makes sense they don’t always appreciate it when we pump the brakes as they want to speed up into adulthood.

 Yes, warped.
 Their underdeveloped brains give them a fairly narrow and short-term view of things.
 Plus, let’s talk about all those out-of-control hormones.
 So right now, our teen’s behaviors are much more a reflection of who they are: insecure babes trying to find their place in this big, uncertain world.